 Relocating soon or Recently moved?

 Plano Texas, is just about twenty miles North of downtown Dallas and is one of the fastest growing cities in the US.
-This city is gaining popularity as having an excellent education system, amazing neighborhoods, a great variety of cuisines from around the world, affordable living and tons of opportunities for its residents and businesses.
+This city is gaining popularity as having an excellent education system, amazing neighborhoods, a myriad of churches in Plano TX, a great variety of cuisines from around the world, affordable living and tons of opportunities for its residents and businesses.
 It is home to many big name corporations, like JCPenney, Keurig Pepper, Frito-Lay, Capital One, Ericsson, Bank of America, Dell, Pepsi and recently joined was Toyota and soon to join is Samsung.
 Plano has a reputation for being a great place to live and work.
-It is excellent for families with kids and young professionals alike.
+It is excellent for families with kids and young professionals alike with a superb Plano Parks and Recreation infrastructure including all governmental agencies/departments.

 Moreover, have you heard the news?
 Dallas-Plano-Irving area ranked No. 1 on Forbes’ 2018 list of the best cities for jobs.
 If you have recently moved to Plano or planning to relocate here, this will be great news for you!